How to Fix Wash arm connection on Cove DW2450

 Step 1

-Remove the upper and lower spray arms by twisting each one counter-clockwise until it releases from its mount — Cove uses a twist-lock attachment design, so no tools are needed.
-Freeing the arms completely gives you access to the hubs, seals, and nozzles that are most likely causing poor wash coverage.
-Pro tip: note which arm came from which position so you can reinstall them correctly if they differ.
+Start by removing the upper and lower spray arms.
+Simply twist each one counter-clockwise to release it from its mount — the Cove uses a twist-lock attachment design, so no tools are needed.
+By freeing the arms, you gain access to the hubs, seals, and nozzles that are likely causing poor wash coverage.
+Pro tip: take note of which arm came from which position for correct reinstallation.

 Step 2

-With both arms removed, grip each hub and gently try to wiggle it — any noticeable wobble or play indicates bearing wear inside the hub.
+With both arms off, grip each hub and gently wiggle it.
+Any noticeable wobble or play indicates bearing wear inside the hub.
 Cove machines are built to tight tolerances, so even minor looseness means the arm won’t spin true under water pressure, causing uneven spray patterns.
-Replace a worn bearing before reassembling, as reinstalling a damaged arm will only repeat the problem.
+Replace a worn bearing before putting everything back together; reinstalling a damaged arm will only repeat the problem.

 Step 3

-Clear every nozzle hole on both arms using a toothpick to dislodge mineral deposits or food debris, then submerge the arms in undiluted white vinegar for 30 minutes to dissolve scale buildup.
-After soaking, rinse each arm firmly under tap water to flush loosened debris out through the nozzle openings — blocked nozzles are one of the most common causes of weak or patchy wash performance.
-Avoid using sharp metal tools that could enlarge or deform the precision-sized nozzle holes.
+Clear every nozzle hole on both arms using a toothpick to remove mineral deposits or food debris.
+After that, submerge the arms in undiluted white vinegar for 30 minutes to dissolve any scale buildup.
+Once soaked, rinse each arm firmly under tap water to flush out loosened debris — blocked nozzles are among the most common causes of weak or uneven wash performance.
+Be careful not to use sharp metal tools that could enlarge or deform the nozzle holes.

 Step 4

-Locate the small rubber O-ring seated at the center hub of each spray arm and inspect it closely for cracks, flattening, or brittleness.
-This seal prevents wash water from bypassing the arm connection and leaking back into the sump instead of being directed through the nozzles, so a damaged O-ring will noticeably reduce spray pressure.
-Replacement O-rings are inexpensive and should be swapped out at the first sign of wear rather than left to fail mid-cycle.
+Locate the small rubber O-ring seated at the center hub of each spray arm and inspect it for cracks, flattening, or brittleness.
+This seal prevents wash water from bypassing the arm connection and leaking back into the sump instead of being directed through the nozzles.
+A damaged O-ring will significantly reduce spray pressure.
+Replacement O-rings are cheap and should be swapped out at the first sign of wear to avoid failure mid-cycle.

 Step 5

-Reinstall each spray arm by pressing it firmly onto its mount and twisting clockwise until you feel and hear a distinct click, confirming the twist-lock is fully engaged.
-Once seated, spin each arm by hand to verify it rotates freely and smoothly with no wobble — resistance or side-to-side play means the arm is not seated correctly or the bearing is still compromised.
-Do not run the dishwasher until both arms pass the free-spin check, as an unseated arm can detach during a cycle and damage the interior.
+Reinstall each spray arm by pressing it firmly onto its mount and twisting clockwise until you hear a distinct click, indicating the twist-lock is fully engaged.
+Once they’re seated, spin each arm by hand to ensure it rotates freely and smoothly with no wobble.
+Resistance or side-to-side play means the arm isn’t seated correctly or the bearing is still compromised.
+Hold off on running the dishwasher until both arms pass the free-spin check; an unseated arm can detach during a cycle and cause damage inside.

 Step 6

-Run a full Heavy cycle with the dishwasher loaded normally and check that dishes on all rack levels come out clean and without residue, which confirms both arms are delivering adequate spray coverage.
-If the upper rack items are still dirty after the repair, re-examine the upper arm connection specifically, as the upper arm relies on a separate water feed that can have its own seal issue.
+Run a full Heavy cycle with the dishwasher loaded normally, checking that dishes on all rack levels come out clean and free of residue.
+This confirms both arms are delivering adequate spray coverage.
+If the upper rack items are still dirty post-repair, re-examine the upper arm connection specifically, as it relies on a separate water feed that may have its own seal issue.
 This test cycle is the only reliable way to confirm the repair is fully successful under real operating conditions.

 Where to Buy Replacement Parts